TamerlanKabaloev/parsing/README.md

 By the way you need to do some steps:

 1. Create a telegram bot using @BotFather (https://t.me/BotFather).
 And you need a bot token from that.
-2. Add a https://t.me/myidbot to find your chat_id
+2. Add a https://t.me/myidbot to find your chat_id.
+3. Choose the website.
-3. Install libraries
+4. Install libraries.
-4. Run a script
+5. Run a script.
-5. You can change a script for your purposes.
+6. You can change a script for your purposes.

 Idea:
 If you have got a 403 issue for connection to parse something, script open a website by Chrome driver, then make a screenshot and save it as png.
 After that we use a tesseract library